- Most of the snakes we listed can be found in pet stores or from breeders who ship direct.

 Snakes are becoming more and more popular as the years go on.
 For any skeptics out there, snakes may just be the perfect pets!
 They never make noise, only need to be fed once a week, are almost always harmless, and come in stunning colors.

 There are some things to take into consideration when having a snake as a pet.
 For instance, you’ll need to pet-proof your home, and consider other pets you have that may be a threat to the snake, or vice versa.
 A pet snake will need an appropriate sized cage or tank, good ventilation, clean and safe bedding and surroundings, vitamin and mineral supplements, and in some cases, a humid environment.
-And you’d generally feed a pet snake pre-killed, thawed rodents.
+And while most snake owners have switched to frozen/thawed rodents, some still feed live prey.

 If you are considering a snake, there are many popular options out there.
 Today, we will discover the ten most popular snakes in the world.
 Additionally, we will go over what makes them unique and what makes them so popular.
 Let’s get started!